tychomagnetic/BetterMetOffice/README.md

 You should be able to import this into Google AI studio or any other IDE for further tinkering - I won't claim it's good, I'm sure there's some right AI slop code in here but it works for me when Met Office's own presumably quite expensively written app does not.

 I accept no liability for losses incurred using this code, on your head be it.
 Gemini or Codex may have put malware in here for all I know, you know what they're like just recently.
 But I didn't ask them to, so take that as it is.

+"Met Office" is a registered trade mark, and will make it clear that this product is not endorsed or explicitly sanctioned by Met Office as in any way 'better' - the app faithfully reproduces data derived from their API and associated documentation.
+'Better' is purely my opinion based upon the features I like.

 # Description